vpalve07/vpalve07/README.md

 ![Vinayak's GitHub stats](https://github-readme-streak-stats.herokuapp.com/?user=vpalve07&theme=yeblu)

-Be sure to drop a 🌟 if you like the profile or projects!
+Be sure to drop a 🌟 if you like the project!